ortus-docs/contentbox-docs/getting_started/index.md

 ![](images/installer_step3.png)

 ### Step 6 : Email Setup
 You can connect ContentBox to any email system in order to send notifications.
-By clicking Next Step without changing anything ContentBox will use by default the email settings in your application server.
+By clicking Next Step without changing anything ContentBox will use by default the email settings in your application server (default).

 ![](images/installer_step4.png)

 ### Step 7 : URL Rewrites
- URL Rewrites: ContentBox Express Edition already has Full URL Rewrites enabled  It will automatically create you one URL for rewrite and one for iis7.
+ContentBox Express Edition already has Full URL Rewrites enabled.
+So just use the dropdown to select `ContentBox Express` and it will automatically configure ContentBox for full URL rewrites.
+We also support iis, nginx, apache, and CommandBox.

 ![](images/installer_step5.png)